Last updated on July 2nd, 2021 at 10:54 am

 Funded by / Ownership

 The paper is owned by The Seattle Times Company, which also owns local newspapers in Walla Walla and Yakima.
 Revenue is derived through advertising and subscription fees.

 Analysis / Bias

 In review, the Seattle Times publishes local, regional, national, and international news.
-Local and regional news is often in-depth and utilizes low biased wording such as this: Woman shot in South Delridge neighborhood near West Seattle, police search for suspects.
+Local and regional news is often in-depth and utilizes low biased wording: Woman shot in South Delridge neighborhood near West Seattle, police search for suspects.
 Information is always properly sourced.
 National and international news is provided through the Associated Press.

-Editorially, the Seattle Times has endorsed Democratic Presidential candidates 70% of the time since in 1980.
+Editorially, the Seattle Times has endorsed Democratic Presidential candidates 70% of the time since 1980.
 However, since 2000 they have only endorsed Democratic candidates.
 A review of Op-Eds reveals more favor the left than the right.

 Overall, we rate the Seattle Times Left-Center biased based on liberal editorial positions.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 5/18/2016) Updated (07/02/2021)